A Study of Black Holes in $F(R)-$ModMax Gravity: Gravitational Lensing and Constraints from EHT Observations: Optical properties

 in which $A(r)$, $B(r)$ and $D(r)$ can be arbitrary positive function of $r$.
 For the case of a spherically symmetric and static spacetime metric, the Lagrangian can be expressed as \cite{Karmakar:dj,Karmakar:djb}

-where the overdot indicates the derivative concerning the affine parameter.
+where the overdot indicates the derivative with respect to an affine parameter $\tau$.
 Due to the spherically symmetric property of the BH, we consider trajectories of photons on the equatorial plane with $\theta = \dfrac{\pi}{2}$.
-The Euler-Lagrange equation can be used to obtain $t$ and $\phi$
+The Euler-Lagrange equations are given by